Tokyo: Museums, art galleries, libraries, and zoos

 Tokyo is home to a wide array of museums, art galleries, and libraries, catering to various interests.
 Ueno Park has the Tokyo National Museum, the country's largest museum specializing in traditional Japanese art, the National Museum of Western Art, whose building designed by Le Corbusier is a world heritage site, and the National Museum of Nature and Science.
 Ueno Zoo is also located within the park, near the Shinobazu Pond.
 It is famous for being one of the three zoos in Japan to have giant pandas, with a population of 4 as of May 2024.

 Other notable museums include the Artizon Museum in Chūō, the National Museum of Emerging Science and Innovation in Odaiba, and the Edo-Tokyo Museum in Sumida, which provides insights into the history and culture of Tokyo.
 The Edo-Tokyo Open Air Architectural Museum preserves various buildings that have existed throughout the history of Tokyo.
 The Nezu Museum in Aoyama has a collection of pre-modern Japanese and East Asian art.
 Located near the Imperial Palace, the National Diet Library, the National Archives, and the National Museum of Modern Art are also notable cultural institutions.
 Additionally, the Mori Art Museum in Roppongi and the Sumida Hokusai Museum in Sumida ward are notable for their contemporary and ukiyo-e art collections, respectively.
 The Sompo Museum of Art in Shinjuku is best known for owning one of Van Gogh's Sunflowers.
 The Tokyo Metropolitan Garden Art Museum in Minato features the former Tokyo House of Yasuhiko, Prince Asaka, which was built in an opulent Art Deco style in 1933.
 The Railway Museum, which used to be located in Kanda, has relocated to a larger site in Omiya, Saitama and stores 42 train carriages and locomotives of historical importance.
 The Tobacco and Salt Museum in Sumida has one of the world's most extensive collections of different types of tobacco and salt.
-Major aquariums in Tokyo include: Shinagawa Aquarium, Tokyo Sea Life Park, Sunshine Aquarium and Sumida Aquarium.
+Major aquariums in Tokyo include: Tokyo Sea Life Park, Sunshine Aquarium and Sumida Aquarium.